microsoft/FluidFramework/BREAKING.md

 ### Testing support for LTS is moved from 0.45.0 to 1.3.4

-Internal end to end full-compatibility testing for the loader-runtime boundary has been bumped from the oldest loader LTS version in 0.45.0 to the new oldest loader LTS version 1.3.4.
+Internal end-to-end full-compatibility testing for the loader-runtime boundary has been bumped from the oldest loader LTS version in 0.45.0 to the new oldest loader LTS version 1.3.4.
+For customers using azure packages, the loader-runtime are bundled together.

 ## 2.0.0-internal.4.1.0 Upcoming changes